 - University of Geneva (UNIGE): Faculty of Medicine, Faculty of Sciences and Faculty of Psychology and Educational Sciences (FPSE)

 - University of Lausanne (UNIL): Faculty of Biology and Medicine (FBM) and Faculty of Social and Political Sciences (SSP)

-The Lemanic Neuroscience Doctoral School (LNDS) organizes student training both in theoretical and experimental aspects of neuroscience.
-Research projects take place at affiliated laboratories in Geneva and Lausanne.
-About 130 PhD students receive their training through comprehensive coursework within the LN Program and by attending seminars, journal clubs and workshops.
-They are also encouraged, and often sponsored, to present their research at national and international neuroscience conferences.
-Facilitating interaction between students and senior researchers helps the students build a network for future collaboration and employment.
+Around 180 PhD candidates are currently enrolled in the program (status: June 2021), and receive training via comprehensive coursework within the LN Program and by attending seminars, journal clubs and workshops.
+Doctoral candidates are encouraged, and also sponsored, to present their research at national and international neuroscience conferences.
+Facilitating interactions between PhD candidates and senior researchers help our doctoral students to build a network for future collaboration and employment.
 Our graduates have successful careers in a variety of areas including academia, teaching, research foundations, industry and scientific editing.

-Also, at the FENS meeting in Geneva (July 12-16th 2008), they organized and hosted the successful Jump-the-FENS’08 evenings for their European and world-wide colleagues.
+Also, at the FENS meeting in Geneva (July 12-16, 2008), they organized and hosted the successful Jump-the-FENS’08 evenings for their European and world-wide colleagues.
 Since 2006 many LN students have also supervised international PhD students and postdocs on lab projects at the FENS-IBRO Imaging Training Center.